lijiaqiang1988926/Automated-ECC-Design-Tool-AEDT/README.md

 This tool is developed by using C++.
 The Visual Studio in Windows or gcc/g++ compiler in Linux is needed.
 # Command line arguments
 Command line arguments for AEDT are:

-Length_D: Length of the data bit
+-Length_D: Length of the data bit
-Length_R: Length of the parity bit
+-Length_R: Length of the parity bit
 Length_Code: Length of the codeword
 Pattern_Cor_Num: Number of the error pattern to be corrected
 Pattern_Dec_Num: Number of the error pattern to be detected